Inky-developer/debris/Readme.md

   - [x] Automated integration tests

 ## ToDo:
+  - Fix bug where function parameters are not cloned
   - Implement simplest form of loops
   - For now loops will be runtime-only, so all variables that are written to in a recursing block must be non-comptime